sagemath/sagewiki_to_gh-2022-10-10/grants/09/compmath/proposal/projects.md

 In the following sections we describe $N$ [[update when done]] proposed Sage Days workshops.
-The general format is about 5 days of intensive work by about 20 highly-motivated participants, which will likely lead to additional work and research on Sage as a result of the workshop.
+The general format is about 5 days of intensive work by about 20 highly-motivated participants, which often leads to substantial additional work and research as a result of the workshop.
 We describe below how each project fits into the thrust of Sage development and builds on existing work.

 \subsection{Sage Days: The Notebook Interface}

 \subsubsection{Background}
+\begin{wrapfigure}{r}{0.5\textwidth}
+\shadowbox{\includegraphics[width=0.5\textwidth]{sagenb.png}}\\
+\end{wrapfigure}
-The Sage notebook is an ``AJAX application'', like Gmail or Google Maps, which combines Javascript in a web browser with a web server application running on powerful hardware.
-Imagine something that is somewhere between a Maple or Mathematica notebook and the online Google Documents web application, with its extensive collaborative features.
-The Sage notebook provides an interactive web-based worksheet in which one can enter arbitrary Sage commands, see beautifully typeset output, create 2D and 3D graphics, publish worksheets, and collaborate with other users.
+Imagine an interactive web-based worksheet in which one can enter arbitrary Sage commands, see beautifully typeset output, create 2D and 3D graphics, publish worksheets, and collaborate with other users.

-[[remember to include some screen shots in the supplementary material section]]
+The Sage notebook is the only math software that offers this capability; it is somewhere between a Maple or Mathematica notebook and the online Google Documents web application, with its extensive collaborative features.

 The PI and several UW undergraduates together developed the basic implementation of the current version of the Sage notebook during an extremely intense three-week coding session in Summer 2007.
-The Sage notebook is a much beloved ``killer application'' of Sage:
-\begin{quote}
-  In my opinion, SAGE's notebook is the real killer feature, which I don't recall to have seen in any other (commercial or not) software.
-I mean, this is the only scientific program that I've found, allowing such an easy collaborative job within local networks.

-  -- Maurizio, the Sage mailing list.
-\end{quote}

-Mathematicians in both pure and applied mathematics at dozens of universities around the world are getting excited about how they can leverage the Sage notebook in their own research and teaching.
-There is much excitement about this being a new collaboration tool that really enhances their work.
+Many mathematicians in both pure and applied mathematics at dozens of universities around the world are excited about how they can leverage the Sage notebook in their own research and teaching.
+There is much excitement about this being a new collaboration tool that enhances their teaching and research.
 For example, the FEMHUB project
 \url{http://femhub.org/} at University of Nevada has adopted and rebranded the Sage notebook for teaching courses and doing research on finite element methods.
+See \url{http://wiki.sagemath.org/sagenb} for a list of deployed notebook servers.

 \subsubsection{The Workshop}
 At a Sage Days workshop on the Sage notebook, we would attack the